Back to blog

 The best starting point is simple: open the calculator, answer the required questions, and look at the live estimate.
 You will see remaining years, months, days, and hours.
 Those units are not meant to scare you.
 They are meant to make an abstract idea easier to understand.

-Answer the required questions first: age, sex at birth, country and city, smoking, BMI, activity, diet, sleep, blood pressure, and major chronic disease.
+The estimate is not a personal deadline.
+It is a statistical signal built from patterns that tend to matter across large groups of people: age, sex at birth, country and city, smoking, BMI, activity, diet, sleep, blood pressure, and major chronic disease.
 These are high-signal variables.
 They are not the whole story, but they build a practical baseline.

 Years are easy to compare, but they can still feel distant.
 Months, days, and hours make the estimate more concrete.
 That concrete feeling can be useful if it leads to one better decision: booking a screening, taking a walk, checking blood pressure, changing bedtime, or asking for support with smoking or alcohol.

-The design goal is not to make mortality feel like a countdown.
+The goal is not to make mortality feel like a countdown.
 The goal is to make priorities visible.
 If a result creates panic, slow down.
 The estimate is not a sentence.
 It is a signal.

 Google Ads slot

-What to do after you get a result
+What to do after a lower-than-expected estimate

 Do not try to fix everything.
 Pick a category.
 If you do not know your blood pressure, measure it.
 If your activity is low, choose a repeatable walk.
 If your sleep is short, protect one consistent sleep window.
 If your diet is low in fiber, add one high-fiber meal most days.